 All documents can either be originals or certified copies of the documents.

-The first step to apply for a work visa is to get in-principle approval from Immigration New Zealand.
+The first step to applying for a work visa is to get in-principle approval from Immigration New Zealand.
 This can be done online.
 The process is simple and fast, and it should not take more than 15 minutes to complete the online form.
 Alternatively, the candidate can submit the application form corresponding to the visa type they chose as well as all the necessary supporting documents, to the corresponding receiving center.

 Depending on the visa type you applied for, you will be notified whether you need to send in your passport or if you will receive an eVisa.
 This is an electronic visa held in Immigration’s electronic system that replaces the physical sticker or stamp on your passport.